 Click on Export tab to show the configure the file to export.
 FileSculptor supports Excel spreadsheets in XLS format (used in Excel 97 to Excel 2003) and XLSX format (used in Excel 2007 to Excel 2016).
 Select the desired format and click on “Browse…” button to define folder location and file name.
 You can use an existing file or create a new file.

-If you want to create a destination file with the same name for each source file, check the option “Rename destination file to same name as”.
-If you want to append all data in the source files to one single destination, select the option “Append content to the end”.
+If you want to create a destination file with the same name for each source file, click on Configure Options button and check the option “Rename destination file to same name as”.
+If you want to append all data in the source files to one single destination, click on Edit Properties button and select the option “Append content to the end”.
 FileSculptor will create the destination if it does not exist, and if it exists it’ll append data to the end of the data already in the destination.

 Then select fields from the source, you can also reorder fields.
 If you simply want a copy of data in the source file, click on “Add All” button to add all fields from source to destination.
 A preview grid shows how the will be written on destination.